goodchai0/day-planner/README.md

 # DAY-PLANNER

 Hey!
-Day planner is a website designed to help you schedule your day.
+DAY-PLANNER is a website designed to help you schedule your day.
 So, get ready to plan your day with DAY-PLANNER.

 Manage your work and life efficiently with DAY-PLANNER.